anitanenova/JobManagement/README.md

 create their digital profiles with video business cards, skills, performance and more.
 And business accounts get the ability to filter and find the right employees and connect with them through in-app personal messages.
 The system also has a bazaar and news.

-// This is the old version of the project when I was part of the team who was developing it.